sanyam-dev/wsn-sim/README.md

 AND the most important feature of all this is to be able to use customised protocols to compare network performance, We need to figure out a way to input the data transmission protocol to simulate the node behaviour.
 We might need to write some extra code to add some default libraries with a layer of abstraction maybe to provide the customisation which can be done later.
 Or some way to import the file via an arguement and use the function directly.

+## Graphs and visualisation,

+Creating graphs and visualising the results will be an important part of this process We need to have a display port, and a way to stream it via a server.
+Live metrics of the latency of the network

+To get started, let's use the existing `node.py` and `network.py` code and use it to create a `message.py` file for creating the class `message` and have some properties based on the context above.